arialdomartini/ace-jump-mode-wiki/Home.md

 ## What's this project?
-It is an interesting minor mode for Emacs.
+It is a minor mode for Emacs, enabling fast cursor-moving in current view.

 ## Where does minor mode come from ?